AndersDeath/diary2/000-current.md

 # 13 December - Tuesday - Yerevan - 75 day of immigration

 I ran out for whole day.
 Firstly I visited podolog and she prescribed some shots into musles.
 I want heal my nails on feet.
 After that I was in translater office and she will prepare some things for me and it's amizing.
 Very soon I will apply for social card here.
 I need it for getting temporary residency here.
+Also I had several calls including interview with Product designer.